2024 Solar Incentives Guide for Sebring, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the total cost of solar panel installation, although that number has fluctuated slightly over the years between 26-30%.
+The ITC initially applied to 30% of the cost of installing a solar system, although that number has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
+The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum amount you can claim.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-Reaching out to your local Sebring solar panel installation expert is the best way to learn more about how the ITC could apply to your situation.
+Speaking with your local Sebring solar panel installer is the best way to understand how the ITC could apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Sebring solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+To understand how the new Clean Energy Credit will apply to you, talk to your local Sebring solar installation company.

 State & Local Solar Incentives